The History and Economics of the New Hampshire Dairy Industry

 with Leslie van Berkum of van Berkum Nurseries, this book is published by the

 New Hampshire Plant Growers' Association in cooperation with UNH Cooperative Extension.

 Click here for the order form.
 Payable to UNH Cooperative Extension and mail to: UNH Cooperative Extension Publications Center, Nesmith Hall, 131 Main St., Durham, NH 03824.

-Keywords4-H advisory algae animal science blue green algae briefing book Carroll County chlorophyll county cyanobacteria dairy food forest health Grafton Grafton County habitat management horse Lakes lakes lay monitoring program Land Conservation limnology llmp member phosphorus Project Rockingham County 4-H SDD Strafford County Taking Action for Wildlife tree care volunteer water water clarity Water Quality watershed watersheds wildlife Wildlife Action Plan woodlot management youth
+Keywords4-H algae animal science Barrington NH Belknap County blue green algae Carroll County chlorophyll county cyanobacteria forest health Grafton Grafton County habitat management Hillsborough County horse Lake Lake Winnipesaukee Lakes lakes lay monitoring program limnology llmp phosphorus Project Rockingham County Rockingham County 4-H SDD Strafford County Taking Action for Wildlife volunteer Wakefield NH water water clarity Water Quality watershed watersheds wildlife Wildlife Action Plan woodlot management youth